 That arrangement reflects the close relationship between the two electrical units.
 The coulomb is defined as the amount of charge in a current of 1 ampere that moves past a given point during one second — about 6.241509 × 1018 electrons.
 To determine the value of a single elementary charge, divide 1 by 6.241509×1018, which is the number of elementary charges in a coulomb.
 The result is around 1.602176634 x 10-19 C, which is the number that appears in the new SI definition.

 Because 1 ampere is 1 coulomb per second, 1 coulomb is therefore 1 ampere-second (s A), as it is expressed in the new definition.

-Despite its clarity, the new definition does not make it easy to realize the ampere.
+Despite its clarity, the new definition does not make it easy to "realize" the ampere, or convert its definition to formal reality.
 It requires extremely accurate counting of a staggeringly high number of individual electrons.

 Many labs around the world are betting on another approach called single-electron transport (SET).